Syria referendum goes ahead amid military onslaught

 He said another besieged and battered district, Baba Amro, had had no food or water for three days.
 "Homs in general has no electricity for 18 hours a day."
 Tight curbs on independent reporting in Syria make witness reports hard to verify.

-Elsewhere in Homs, rebel fighters burned a building of Assad's ruling Baath Party in the Hamidiyeh district of the old city and attacked an armored vehicle, the Observatory said.
+Elsewhere in Homs, rebel fighters burned a building of Assad's ruling Baath Party in the Hamidiyeh district of the old city and attacked an armoured vehicle, the Observatory said.

 The Interior Ministry acknowledged obliquely that security conditions had disrupted voting, saying: "The referendum on a new constitution is taking place in a normal way in most provinces so far, with a large turnout, except in some areas."